 Dosage Forms And Strengths

-Inhalation Powder.
-Disposable light grey and pale blue plastic inhaler containing 2 double-foil blister strips, each with 30 blisters containing powder intended for oral inhalation only.
-One strip contains fluticasone furoate (100 mcg per blister), and the other strip contains vilanterol (25 mcg per blister).
-An institutional pack containing 14 blisters per strip is also available.
+Inhalation powder: Disposable light grey and pale blue plastic inhaler containing 2 foil blister strips of powder intended for oral inhalation only.
+One strip contains fluticasone furoate (100 or 200 mcg per blister), and the other strip contains vilanterol (25 mcg per blister).

 Storage And Handling

-BREO ELLIPTA is supplied as a disposable light grey and pale blue plastic inhaler containing 2 double-foil strips, each with 30 blisters.
-The inhaler is packaged within a moistureprotective foil tray with a desiccant and a peelable lid (NDC 0173-0859-10).
+BREO ELLIPTA is supplied as a disposable light grey and pale blue plastic inhaler containing 2 foil strips, each with 30 blisters (or 14 blisters for the institutional pack).
+One strip contains fluticasone furoate (100 or 200 mcg per blister), and the other strip contains vilanterol (25 mcg per blister).
+A blister from each strip is used to create 1 dose.
+The inhaler is packaged within a moisture-protective foil tray with a desiccant and a peelable lid in the following packs:

-Store at room temperature between 68°F and 77°F (20°C and 25°C); excursions permitted from 59° to 86°F (15° to 30°C) [See USP Controlled Room Temperature].
+Store at room temperature between 68°F and 77°F (20°C and 25°C); excursions permitted from 59°F to 86°F (15°C to 30°C) [See USP Controlled Room Temperature].
 Store in a dry place away from direct heat or sunlight.
 Keep out of reach of children.

 BREO ELLIPTA should be stored inside the unopened moisture-protective foil tray and only removed from the tray immediately before initial use.
 Discard BREO ELLIPTA 6 weeks after opening the foil tray or when the counter reads “0” (after all blisters have been used), whichever comes first.
 The inhaler is not reusable.
 Do not attempt to take the inhaler apart.